tanchongmin/ARC-Challenge/README.md

 # ARC-Challenge

 ## Latest Update (8 Oct):
 Uploaded the full set of tasks to support the paper on using multiple agents for the ARC challenge.
 This is the more updated version compared to the 22 Jul version.
+Same number of solves as the 22 Jul version (50 out of 111 training set problems).

 ## Latest Update (22 Jul):
 Solves 50 out of 111 training set problems!
 Uses object and pixel abstraction spaces and helper functions to ground input-output relation!